TheRiisager/CA3-Frontend-Starter/README.md

 # How to use this startcode?
-1. clone to a local folder of your choosing.
+1. Clone to a local folder of your choosing.
-2. run 'npm start' from terminal
+2. Run 'npm start' from terminal
-3. Change URL in setting.js to your backend server
+3. Change URL in settings.js to your backend server
 4. Enjoy.